wtcoin/docs-1/source/includes/_objects.md

 **signatures** | *array[string]* | ***Optional*** Hex-encoded signatures for you to send back after having received (and signed) **tosign**.
 **inputs** | *array[[TXInput](#txinput)]* | ***Optional*** Partial list of inputs that will be used with this transaction.
 Only returned when using **from_pubkey**.
 **outputs** | *array[[TXOutput](#txoutput)]* | ***Optional*** Partial list of outputs that will be used with this transaction.
 Only returned when using **from_pubkey**.
-**fees** | *integer* | ***Optional*** BlockCypher's optimally calculated fees for this Microtransaction to guarantee swift 99% confirmation, only returned when using **from_pubkey**.
-BlockCypher pays these fees for the first 8,000 Microtransactions, but like regular transactions, it is deducted from the source address thereafter.
+**fees** | *integer* | ***Optional*** BlockCypher's optimally calculated fees for this MicroTX to guarantee swift 99% confirmation, only returned when using **from_pubkey**.
+BlockCypher pays these fees for the first 8,000 microtransactions, but like regular transactions, it is deducted from the source address thereafter.
 **hash** | *string* | ***Optional*** The hash of the finalized transaction, once sent.

 ## Address